iceexplorer/debian_ubuntu_simplify/README.md

 # Simplify your life as a Debian or Ubuntu user
 In this repo, you will find scripts to make your Linux experience more easy.
 Based on all the mistakes I have made, and continue to make, after 20 years of working with Debian and Ubuntu in "real life" (So... no, it is not just you ;)

 Most of my machines are servers, many of them with GUI (Graphical User Interface) and a lot of them with only CLI (Command Line Interface).
-Since I am "deep" into machine learning (ML, or AI for those of you working in marketing and know nothing about Tech ;) there will soon be guides and scripts to implement NVIDIA GPUs into your cluster.
-Right now "nothing" seems to work ;)

 The scripts are mainly tested on Debian, but also on Ubuntu.
 It may also happen that the scripts will work well on other Debian-based systems (such as Ubuntu).
 Please give feedback on what distros these scripts might be useful on (I only do Debian and some Ubuntu`s for fun).

 If you choose to run the script https://github.com/iceexplorer/debian_ubuntu_simplify/blob/main/install_minimum.sh this will install some needed security features such as ufw (Uncomplicated Firewall) which controls IPtables, which perhaps is the world's best FireWall, configures it to not block you out of your server (SSH).
 In addition, the script installs the SSH server and everything needed to make, handle, and install certificates.
 In addition, it protects your system by installing an application called fail2ban that protects your system from direct attacks, such as DDoS attacks.
 The script will also clone (copy) all scripts and programs to your home directory, and keep it up to date every week.
 Nothing will be run without you running it, but it will keep you from checking this site every day because you will know that you are always up to date :)

-If you do not know what you are doing (e.g. a previous Windows user ;) Just run it!

-If you think you know what you are doing, just read the code, "cherry-pick" or just decide to go with the flow.
+If you know what you are doing, just read the code, "cherry-pick" or just decide to go with the flow.

 # How to run the scripts right now?
-Sometime in the near future, there will be a user-friendly script to use the scripts released here.
+The plan is to make a user-friendly script to use the scripts released here.
 Right now, these scripts are NOT user-friendly 🤭 even though this whole project is about being user-friendly 🤪 These are just my personal made scripts, and I just need a bit more time to make them user-friendly for the public domain.
 Please bear with me, and my "nerdy" tendencies where the how-to is in my brain only.
 Until I find the time, this is how you can run the scripts:

 **ALL scripts NEED to be run as super-root.
 To be super-root use the command "su -" in the command line **